Coffee Mascarpone Macarons

 Cold infusion: Put heavy cream in a bowl.
 Add coffee granules and mix a little.
 Cover with plastic wrap and keep in the fridge for a night (about 12 hours).
 Mix well before use.

-Mix almond flour, powdered sugar and cocoa powder in a food processor for a minute or two.
+Mix almond flour, powdered sugar and cocoa powder in a food processor for a minute or two (careful not to over-process, otherwise you’ll get a paste).
 Sift the mix in a sieve once, or better, twice.
 (The macaron shell will come out smoother that way, promise!)
 If there are any chunks that remain from the sifting, grind and sift them again.
 Set aside the bowl.

 Fit a pastry bag with an 8 mm smooth tip and fill it with the batter.
 Prepare 3 or 4 baking sheets with straight, unfolded baking paper on top.
 Pipe a tiny bit of the batter on each corner of the baking sheet and “glue” the baking paper on top.
 Pipe circles of batter 2.5-3 cm in diameter with a little space between each one.
 Tap the bottom of the baking sheet.
 If bubbles remain on the macaron shells, you can pop them gently with a toothpick.